lemoynelibrary/lemoyne/libguides2/guides/askus/README.md

 ## Custom Footer

 Because the AskUs sidebar widget is redundant on this page, code for it was omitted from the footer.
 This is possible by assigning the guide to a LibGuides group that uses a custom footer.
-See `shared/look-and-feel/footer.txt` but omit the following lines:
+See `shared/look-and-feel/footer.txt` but remove the following lines:

 ```
 <!-- AskUs Widget (LibraryH3lp) -->